 The alarm buzzes and you wake up a little confused.
 It’s dark outside, but you accidentally left all the lights on.
 You have no idea what time it is, and there’s a pile of Ritz crackers in your bed….
 Oh wait, that’s just me?

-Overcoming sleep problems caused by a non-traditional work schedule can be, well… exhausting.
+Overcoming sleep problems caused by a non-traditional work schedule can be exhausting.
 It’s frustrating when most things are planned around a day worker’s schedule.
 Like, when are you supposed to go to the post office?
 Maybe your favorite grocery store has traditional hours, making that 5 a.m. toaster waffle errand a bit of a challenge.
 Even onsite and offsite gyms can have restricted hours, making your night shift even tougher to navigate.

-And there’s a lot of you out there!
+There’s a lot of you out there!
 There are approximately 22 million Americans who work evening, rotating, or on-call shifts.
 So when you're making the shift change, how do survive your very first night shift?

 Tips For Your First Night Shift

 For your first night shift, you want to be prepared as much as possible.
 That means planning ahead of time to go into your night shift healthy, well-rested, and with a positive attitude.
-You need to take care of yourself in order to take care of others.
+You need to take care of yourself and stay healthy in order to take care of others.
 It starts much sooner than taking on that first night shift.
-Exercise and eating healthy are two huge components to keeping yourself up and at 'em, even when you're working a day shift or different schedule.
+Exercise and eating healthy are two huge components to keeping your energy levels up, even when you're working a day shift or different schedule.
 You don't have to pass up that break room cake, but you do need to make active choices that fuel your body and keep you energized.
 Creating a meal plan and an exercise plan can help you manage your time, especially when you're getting ready to switch to a night shift.
 Plus, when you're switching schedules, it helps to be prepared so you aren't running out for fast food during a break or finding no time at the end of your work week to get a quick workout in.

 Because sleep is such a big component in shift changes, it can help to avoid the tedious and monotonous tasks you need to accomplish around 4 a.m. (when night shift workers tend to experience the most fatigue.)
 If you’re feeling a bit sleepy on the job, try some exercise.
 It seems like the last thing you’d want to do is pick up those running shoes when you want to pick up a pillow, but even just a small movement to get the blood pumping can help.
 Take the stairs a few floors, take a walk around the facility, or dance it out to one of Fusion’s Travel Playlists or our Make The Rounds playlist on Spotify.
 Really, who would pass up the opportunity for a 4 a.m. hospital dance party?

 Drink water!
 I'll say it again: drink. water.
 We all love our caffeine, and rightfully so.
 You're always on-the-go and caffeine can help you perk up on those long shifts in a pinch, but it doesn't work forever and it only helps in moderation.
 There's no need to sound the alarm... nobody is telling you to ditch that latte.
 But as with most things we tend to enjoy in life (hello, cheesecake)—it does well to limit your caffeine intake.
 Too much caffeine (yes, not just coffee but energy drinks and soda too) may lead to blood pressure spikes and an increased risk for heart attacks.
-So enjoy your cup of joe or your fizzy drink, but try to break the habit of pouring one after another, or cracking open that second aluminum can.
+So enjoy your cup of joe or your fizzy drink, but try to break the habit of pouring one after another, or cracking open that mid-shift soda.
 Drink some water instead!
 Water has all sorts of health benefits and staying hydrated helps you stay alert.

 After you've experienced the full glory of a night shift, you can do a few things to make sliding into your new schedule a little easier to maintain.
 Moving forward, create a work-life balance.
-It can be easy to spend your days off huddled up on your couch, relaxing.
-After all, working a night shift can be exhausting.
+It can be easy to spend your days off huddled up on your couch, because working a night shift can be exhausting.
 But don't forget about the other things you have going on in your life.
 Family and friends are important, and so is quality time for you.
-Make sure you give yourself opportunities to get out there to see new things and meet new people.
+Make sure you give yourself opportunities to rest, refresh, and do fun things.
 Starting a night shift can make your schedule a little trickier than usual, but with a little planning, your mental health and self-care can get a little love too.

-Hey night shift crew, we know you’re out there.
+Night shift crew, we know you’re out there.
 We hear you, and we know the struggle is real.
 Switching to night shift for the first time can be overwhelming , but if you go into it as prepared as possible, it can help ease your ever-changing schedule.
 The difference could be night and day.